top of page

 Heritage games play a crucial role in maintaining cultural identities.
 They are often rooted in local history and reflect the values and traditions of a community.
 Here are some key reasons why these games are important:

-Tourism Attraction: Many heritage games attract tourists, providing an economic boost to local communities.
+• Tourism Attraction: With many heritage places being silent, educational games offer a first class vehicle to attract tourists, providing an economic boost to local communities.
 Events centered around these games can draw visitors interested in experiencing authentic cultural practices.

 Types of Heritage Games in Europe